David Nahmad

 David Nahmad (born 1947) is a Lebanese billionaire and former fine art dealer.
 He is a descendant of a Syrian Jewish art family residing in Monaco.
-Forbes estimates his net worth was US$2.3 billion in 2023.
+Forbes estimates his net worth at US$4 billion as of February 2026.

 Origin

 The roots of the Nahmad family are in Aleppo, Syria, where Sephardic Jewish banker Hillel Nahmad lived and ran a successful business until just after the Second World War.
 Following anti-Jewish violence in Syria in 1947, Hillel Nahmad moved to Beirut, Lebanon and when the situation there became difficult, Hillel took his three sons, Joseph (Giuseppe), Ezra and David, to Milan in the early 1960s.

 Art dealing

 As teenagers in the 1960s, they began to deal in art.
 Ezra and David used free-time after school to trade on the Italian stock market.
 At a Juan Gris exhibition in Rome organised by cubist dealer Daniel-Henry Kahnweiler, Ezra and David bought two works – the only pieces sold.
 Kahnweiler befriended them, selling them works by Pablo Picasso, Georges Braque, and Gris.
 With the emergence of the Red Brigades terror group in the 1970s, Milan was perceived as too dangerous, and the family moved again.
 Joseph and Ezra headed for Monaco, and David to New York City.

 Helly Nahmad Gallery, located at the luxury Carlyle Hotel on Madison Avenue, is a company run by David’s son Hillel "Helly" Nahmad, who took over his father’s earlier Davlyn Gallery in 2000.
 In 2013 the Gallery was raided by the FBI in connection to a sweep of gambling and money laundering operations of the Russian Mafia.

 Jeffrey Deitch, art dealer and former director of the Museum of Contemporary Art, Los Angeles, once described the Nahmads as "like a major brokerage firm in the stock market", adding: "The market needs a force like this to function."
 Sarah Thornton discusses their significant influence on the auction market Seven Days in the Art World.

 According to the cartel presented at the Beyeler Fondation in Basel during The Young Picasso Periods Blue and Pink exhibition, the Nahmad collection now owns Young Girl with a Flower Basket (1905), bought in 2018 for 115 million dollars at the Rockefeller sale at Christie's.